-The right of cancellation under the Swedish Distant Sales and Door-to-Door Sales Act (2005:59) applies to consumers and is thus not applicable in the relation between registrars and the registry.
+The right of cancellation under the Act on Distance Contracts and Off-Premises Contracts (2005:59) applies to consumers and is thus not applicable in the relation between registrars and the registry.

-5.3 As registrars, are we entirely responsible for checking information?
+5.3 As registrars, are we entirely responsible for checking and verifying information?

-The registrar must suitably check the accuracy of the information that the registrant is obligated to submit.
-The information must be valid and current to ensure high registry quality.
+The registrar must perform due diligence and verify the accuracy of the information that the registrar is obligated to submit.
+The information must be complete and correct to ensure high registry quality.

 5.4 As registrars, are we obligated to have liability insurance?

-Yes, this is a requirement to be a registrar in accordance with Appendix 1.
+Yes.
+This is a requirement in order to be a registrar in accordance with Appendix 1 of the registrar agreement.